atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     4.  possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation

+    5.  improve usage of logger for messages and other debugging related concerns

+    6.  add test scripts to ensure constant sanity checks

-    5.  push final paper and bibtex when all is done, add global references to results from paper
+    7.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding